TomoGuide/TomoGuide.github.io/docs/03-tutorial/05-sta-in-relion5/index.md

 The first step here is to clean out false positives that may have been picked during Template Matching.

 A good approach is to **first align all particles** together using a quick local refinement.
-Since our particles already have initial orientations from pyTOM, a fast alignment with local searches only should be sufficient at this stage.
+Since our particles already have initial orientations from pytom, a fast alignment with local searches only should be sufficient at this stage.

 Once you've done that, you can proceed to **classification without alignment** to separate good particles from bad ones, or to distinguish between different structural states.